eseraygun/python-table/README.md

 Python Table Library
 ====================

+Two-dimensional tables backed by Numpy with named rows and columns.

-Some of the capabilities of the library is shown below.
+Some of the capabilities of the library are shown below:

     from table import Table